Effects on the family

 If you recognise any of these roles as being ‘you’, the first step to putting things right is to take time for yourself, to talk to a friend or a counsellor.
 Stop thinking about the addicted person for a while (easier said than done!) and pay attention to your own real needs.
 See the ‘family support’ section below.

-How a son or daughter with an addiction affects the whole family
+How a son or daughter with an dependency issues affects the whole family

 Whole families can seem to go to pieces when there is a son or daughter using substances.
 Parents can fall out with each other over how to handle the situation, while other sons or daughters can get blamed for being a bad example. .

 Even if you are the only person in the family who recognises the alcohol or drug problem, it is worth while getting support for yourself, from a friend or a trusted teacher or a counsellor.

 Community Alcohol Services and Community Drug Services are run by the HSE and are generally free.
 Many provide support and information for families to maintain their dignity and sanity when a family member is abusing drugs or alcohol.

 Many treatment services provide support for families.